15vrs/cmpe-327/qa327_test/test_cases/login.md

 - verify that login page is still visible and [POST] `/login` was not called

 ## Test Case R1.7a
-Email following addr-spec defined in RFC 5322 can login
+Email following addr-spec defined in RFC 5322 can login.

 - navigate to `/logout` to invalidate any existing sessions
 - navigate to `/login` and verify that [GET] `/login` was called